 Put the zipper right sides together on one of the OUTSIDE pieces.
-The head should be down and to the left.
+The head or zipper pull should be down and to the left.
 Now put a lining piece on top, right sides together.

 Stitch along the top with a zipper foot, getting as close as you can to the zipper.

 SEWING TIPS: If you have bulky zipper tabs that are hard to sew past on one go, you can do this in 2 parts.